tabkit/tabkit2/README.md

 - Uncheck `Firefox titlebar (about:config preference)` in ` Application button` page: should fix the totally unusable layout

+## Extension since `0.12.0`
+Only support Firefox 31 ESR
+(Firefox of other versions can still install the extension, but issues for those will be ignored)

 ## Extension since `0.10.0`
 Some features are extracted into other extensions (which can be used separately):
 - Some coloring features extracted into [Tab Kit - Tab Highlighter](https://github.com/tabkit/tab-highlighter)